 (2) An application for accreditation of a course that is or has been registered under section 23(3) of the Act must also include the information specified in Schedule 2 Division 2.

+9A.
+Fee for request to review report of higher education advisory committee

+For the purposes of section 21A(3)(c) of the Act, the fee to accompany a request to undertake a review of a report of a higher education advisory committee is to be calculated by multiplying —

+(a) the rate per hour agreed to by the applicant and the Minister; and

+(b) an estimate of the number of hours that will be required to undertake the review agreed to by the applicant and the Minister.

+[Regulation 9A inserted in Gazette 8 Jun 2010 p.
+2610.]

 9. Notice of change of particulars

 (1) For the purposes of section 30(2)(b) of the Act, a recognised course provider must give the Minister written notice of the following —